EadCat/NIQA/readme.md

 ---
 ## 2. Dependencies
-I used the following libraries.
+I used the following libraries in Windows 10.
 ```
 python == 3.9.7